Shinichi Suzuki: Biography

-Born in 1898 in Nagoya, Japan, as one of twelve children, Shinichi Suzuki spent his childhood working at his father's violin factory (now Suzuki Violin Co., Ltd.), putting up violin soundposts.
-A family friend encouraged Shinichi to study Western culture, but his father felt it was beneath Suzuki to be a performer.
-However, in 1916 Suzuki began to teach himself to play the violin, inspired by a recording of Mischa Elman.
+Shinichi Suzuki was born on October 17, 1898, in Nagoya, Japan, as one of twelve children.
+His father, Masakichi Suzuki, was originally a maker of traditional Japanese string instruments, but in 1880 he became interested in violins, and by Shinichi's birth he had developed the first Japanese violin factory (now Suzuki Violin Co., Ltd.), at that time the largest such factory in the world.
+Suzuki spent his childhood working at his father's violin factory putting up violin soundposts.
+A family friend encouraged Shinichi to study the music of Western culture, but his father felt it was beneath Suzuki to be a performer.
+In 1916, at the age of 17, Suzuki began to teach himself to play the violin after being inspired by a recording of Franz Schubert’s Ave Maria, performed by the violinist Mischa Elman.
 Without access to professional instruction, he listened to recordings and tried to imitate what he heard.
+It was not until a few years later, at the age of twenty-one, that Suzuki moved to Tokyo and began taking violin lessons from Ko Ando, a former student of Joseph Joachim.